eudondian/Blog-Haven/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 BLOG APP <a name="about-project"></a>
+# 📖 BLOG-HAVEN <a name="about-project"></a>

-- The Blog App is a web application designed to allow users to create and manage their own blogs.
+- The Blog-haven is a web application designed to allow users to create and manage their own blogs.
 It provides a platform for individuals or organizations to publish articles, share their thoughts, and engage with a community of readers.
 The app offers a user-friendly interface and a range of features to enhance the blogging experience.👌

 ## 🛠️ Built With <a name="built-with"></a>